TobiasPSP/EmergencyEquipment/IDE/VSCode/PlatformIO/readme.md

 Each project folder contains these subfolders:

 * **src**: This is where your *source code* sits.
 By default, this folder contains just one file: *main.cpp*.
-When you click the file, it is prefilled with the typical *Arduino* code structure.
+When you click the file, it is prefilled with the typical *Arduino* initialization code.

 <img src="media/platformio_setup_5.PNG" width="70%" height="70%" />

+> There is one important difference when comparing this code to the initialization code found in the classic *Arduino* IDE: the *#include Arduino.h* statement. *Arduino IDE* targets *only* Ardunio boards which is why it automates and abstracts a lot of things.
+> One thing is silently including the standard library.
+When you build your code in a more generic development environment such as *PlatformIO*, no such *black magic* applies, and your code needs to be valid and clean.
+The benefit is that you now can target *many different* platforms.
+> Should you forget to include the standard *Arduino.h* library, you will receive a lot of error messages once building your code because i.e. *Arduino* constant definitions such as *LED_BUILTIN*, *HIGH*, or *LOW* are undefined.

 * **include**: Here you can store header files your project depends on.
 Note that this is a place for *specific* header files that are part of your current project. *Generic* header files accessible to all of your projects should remain stored in the usual library folders outside your project.
 So typically, this folder will be emptry for simple code.
 * **lib**: Similar to *include*, this is the place for *private* library files specific to your project. *Generic* library files accessible to all of your projects remain in their default library folders outside your project.